 National Academy of Sciences (NAS)

-A nonprofit organization made up of scientists.
-It was established in 1863 to provide independent, objective advice to policymakers on scientific and technological issues.
+A nonprofit organization made up of scientists that provides independent and objective advice to policymakers on science and technology issues.

 National Association of Realtors (NAR)